glipecki/glipecki.github.io/_posts/2016-12-09-how-to-build-and-deploy-angular-cli-with-spring-boot.md

 x src/test/java/net/lipecki/demo/DemoApplicationTests.java
 ```

 In a result we have fully working Spring Boot app, which we can already build and run without further work.
-To enrich our next step we should add at least one simple REST controller.
+For tests we should add at least one simple REST controller.
 Just as before, we'll use curl.

 ```bash
 $ curl -L https://goo.gl/MbWM8s -o src/main/java/net/lipecki/demo/GreetingRestController.java